Escrow isn’t the most euphonious word, but it’s important when you’re a homebuyer or homeowner.

-When it comes to the sale of a house, there are a couple types of escrow that may apply.
-The first type of escrow takes place throughout the home buying process until the sale is finalized.
+There are a couple of types of escrow.
+The first takes place throughout the homebuying process until the sale is finalized.

-The EMD, typically 1% to 2% of the total cost of the home, is verified by escrow and evidence is sent to the lender in writing.
-The deposit is then applied towards the down payment and/or closing costs.
+The earnest money deposit, typically 1% to 2% of the purchase price, though it can be more in a hot market, is verified by the escrow agent, and evidence is sent to the lender in writing.
+The deposit is held for use toward the down payment and closing costs.

-As the process moves forward, the escrow agent is responsible for things like ordering a title search from the chosen title company, tracking and verifying the items laid out in the escrow instructions for the home sale.
+As the process moves forward, the escrow agent is responsible for ordering a title search, and tracking and verifying the items laid out in the escrow instructions for the home sale.

 What’s the Benefit of Escrow?

-Escrow is a required process when you obtain financing, but it is used in cash sales as well.
-As a buyer, it can be comforting to know that all the transaction details are being coordinated and handled by the appropriate parties.
+Escrow is required when you obtain financing, but it is used in cash sales as well.
+As a buyer, it can be comforting to know that all the transaction details are being handled by the appropriate parties.

-For example, if the seller is unable to fix certain items before the buyer needs to move in, the lender may choose to set up an escrow hold back.
-This is when the lender approves to holds some of the funds in escrow that the seller should have received until the specified repairs have been completed within a certain period of time.
+For example, if the seller is unable to fix certain items before the buyer needs to move in, the lender may choose to set up an escrow holdback: The lender approves holding some of the money in escrow that the seller should have received until the specified repairs have been completed within a certain period of time.

-As a seller, escrow provides a safeguard in the event anything goes wrong with the sale.
-For example, if the borrower backs out of the sale and breaks contract terms, the EMD may be forfeited by the buyer to the seller.
+As a seller, escrow provides a safeguard if anything goes wrong with the sale.
+For example, if the borrower backs out of the sale and breaks terms of the contract, the earnest money deposit may be forfeited by the buyer.

 How Much Does Escrow Cost?